sithu31296/sota-backbones/README.md

 $ python tools/show.py
 ```

-A nice table with model names and variants will be shown:
+A table with model names and variants will be shown:

 ```
 Model Names    Model Variants